dmitry-volkoff/mycms/README.md

 # mycms
-Old CMS based on PEAR packages
+## Old CMS based on PEAR packages.

 The interesting part of it is automatic database migration based on Model.